Fairy Type

 Almost done!

-Open your project in DSPRE and select the Unpack to Folder button (Tools > NARC Utility > Unpack to Folder).
+Open your project in DSPRE and select the Unpack to Folder button (or Tools > NARC Utility > Unpack to Folder).

-Navigate to game_DSPRE_contents/data/resource/eng/zukan/zukan.narc and unpack it somewhere.
+Navigate to game_DSPRE_contents/files/resource/eng/zukan/zukan.narc and unpack the NARC file somewhere else.
 This will create a zukan folder with files 0000 to 0129.

 In the files provided by Yako, there four files in the pokedex_icon folder - 0013.rlcn, 0088.recn, 0089.rnan, 0090.rgcn.
-Copy those files and paste them the unpacked zukan folder, replacing or deleting the original files and/or removing the file extensions if the other files in the unpacked folder do not have them.
+Copy those files and paste them the unpacked zukan folder (replacing the original files and removing the file extensions if necessary).

-Use DSPRE to pack the zukan folder back into a NARC file and save it to the game_DSPRE_contents/data/resource/eng/zukan/ folder.
+Use DSPRE to pack the zukan folder back into a NARC file (Build NARC from Folder button or Tools > NARC Utlity > Build from Folder) and save it to the game_DSPRE_contents/files/resource/eng/zukan/ folder.

-Open up your game_DSPRE_contents/overlay/ folder.
-Find the file named overlay_0016.bin, open it in a hex editor, and navigate to offset 0xE15C.
+Navigate to game_DSPRE_contents/arm9_overlays/ov016.bin (Overlay 16).
+Open the file in a hex editor and navigate to offset 0xE15C.
 You should see the following bytes:

 11 28 38 D8 01 18 79 44 ...